shoichikaji/perl-httpbin/README.md

 [http://httpbin.org/](http://httpbin.org/) is a HTTP request and response service.
 It is very useful when you write HTTP clients and test them.

-App::HTTPBin is a perl port of it.
+App::httpbin is a perl port of it.

 # COPYRIGHT AND LICENSE